Newtown (NSW)

 The employment landscape in Newtown shows performance that lags behind national averages across key labour market indicators

-However, construction is under-represented, with only 4.1% of Newtown's workforce compared to Greater Sydney's 8.6%.
-Many residents commute elsewhere for work based on Census data.
-Over the 12 months to September 2025, labour force levels decreased by 1.4%, and employment declined by 1.6%, resulting in an unemployment rate rise of 0.1 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.1% and the labour force grow by 2.4%.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%, compared to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Newtown's employment mix suggests local employment should increase by 7.3% over five years and 14.6% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, construction is under-represented, with only 4.1% of Newtown's workforce compared to 8.6% in Greater Sydney.
+Many residents commute elsewhere for work, as indicated by the count of Census working population to local population.
+Over the 12 months to September 2025, labour force levels decreased by 1.4%, and employment declined by 1.6%, leading to a rise in unemployment rate by 0.1 percentage points.
+This contrasts with Greater Sydney's employment growth of 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Newtown's employment should increase by 7.3% over five years and 14.6% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment profile.

 Frequently Asked Questions - Employment